roysoumya/usmle-gpt4-error-taxonomy/README.md

 The semrep annotations consisting of UMLS concepts and semantic predications are present under "semrep" directory.

-The codebase for setting up the Potato annotation platform to replicate our span-labeling annotation setup in present under "prolific-potato-annotation" directory
+The codebase for setting up the Potato annotation platform to replicate our span-labeling annotation setup in present under "prolific-potato-annotation" directory.

+The "notebooks" folder contains Jupyter notebooks for easy exploration of proposed dataset and annotations.

 ## Resources Overview